 SourceGuardian offers a 14-day free trial.
 You can demo it on a test server easily and test away.
 SourceGuardian is confident that through its trial offer, potential customers will see the value and ease of use and convert those sales.

 You probably will not find anything on a hosting provider’s website that mentions SourceGuardian specifically.
 Some hosts offer it pre-installed, and you’ll just need to configure it.

 It’s possible that some hosting providers may not support the SourceGuardian PHP encoder on some services like shared hosting accounts.
 In cases like that, it’s more likely you would have to run SourceGuardian on a Virtual Private Server (VPS) or a dedicated server package.

 If it’s not pre-installed, you should contact your hosting provider to ensure compatibility with SourceGuardian.
 They may assist you with installation, depending on the level of support with your plan.

 What is SourceGuardian?

-SourceGuardian for PHP is a commercial solution that allows you to quickly and securely encode, compile and encrypt your PHP files to protect your source code and sensitive information, such as database passwords.
-SourceGuardian also enables the file access time limiting, as well as locking files to a particular machine or IP address, and also includes its own built-in licensing system.
-It features a good GUI as well as command-line encryption.
+SourceGuardian for PHP is a commercial product that allows you to quickly and securely encode, compile, and encrypt your PHP files to protect your source code and sensitive information, such as database passwords.
+SourceGuardian also enables file access time limiting, as well as locking files to a particular machine or IP address, and also includes its own built-in licensing system.
+It features a GUI as well as command-line encryption.